 Big Dog Pots Pottery is the creation of potter, Lori Langford.
 Lori's creations are the result of a passion for creating handmade pottery.

-Lori's journey into clay began after experiencing a loss in the family which sent Lori into a new direction in life.
-Pottery is a wonderful and creative outlet which allows her to contribute to organizations and charities in the local community, to give back through creative expression and to celebrate life.
+Lori's journey into clay began after experiencing the sudden loss of her mother and best friend.
+This loss was indeed life changing and sent Lori into a new direction in life.
+Pottery became a wonderful and creative outlet which allowed her to contribute to organizations and charities in the local community, to give back through creative expression, and to celebrate life.

 Big Dog Pots Pottery and Potter Lori Langford specialize in handmade functional pottery pieces.
 Lori's pieces are perfect for everyday use or for special days.
 Lori creates one of a kind wedding gifts, personalized dog bowls, and a variety of personalized gifts.
-Items are available for viewing and purchase in the Gift Gallery located in our Studio in Marshall, Virginia, here on our WEBPAGE SHOP as well as online in ourEsty Shop.
+Items are available for viewing and purchase in the Gift Gallery located in our Studio in Marshall, Virginia, as well as online in ourEsty Shop.

 In the Gift Shop at Big Dog Pots you'll find cyrstalline pottery, horse hair Raku and other arts, created by local and regional artists, in addition to Lori's unique creations.